-Several studies suggest that in-store purchases aren't a thing of the past, and online and in-store retail can coexist.
-If you're interested in opening a retail business, it's important to plan for the event.
+Several studies suggest that in-store purchases aren’t a thing of the past, and online and in-store retail can coexist.
+If you’re interested in opening a retail business, planning for the event is important.
 We spoke with experts in the industry to learn more about how to open a retail store.

 Generate an idea and business plan

-The first step to opening a retail store is coming up with your idea and developing a business plan.
-You'll want to start by figuring out what type of store you want to open.
-You'll want to answer each of the following questions:
+The first step to opening a retail store is developing your idea and a business plan.
+You’ll want to start by determining what store you want to open.
+You’ll want to answer each of the following questions:

 - What will your business sell?